 If you only want to display movies I think a data CRT of high quality is still one of the best projector construction, if you can find one not too expensive and if you have space for it at your home.
 You must also be a very skill technician to handle a CRT, a not properly adjusted CRT looks like shit.

-Be prepared to that the projector can be very expensive to repair nowadays (they are old now).
+Beware of that the projector can be very expensive to repair nowadays (they are old now).
 To take advantage of the CRTs low black level the room must be very dark, for a LCD the dark demands are much lower because of it's lack of low level output (modern LCDs also have a much higher light output).

 No projector today (2003) in the price range you can afford can give the HDTV format full resolution.
 Maybe if you split the image to two CRT-projectors side by side.
 But if you have the money, by a digital 1920x1080 resolution projector.

 The real fun starts when you use the projector together with a computer (that's what all people today call HTPC) over the VGA or the DVI (digital) output.